Jump to navigation

 The Division of Property Taxation does not offer an appraisal or administration certification or appraisal-licensing program.
 However, attendance certificates will be issued to all students successfully completing each Division course.
 The certificate can be used as documentation for the Colorado Board of Real Estate Appraisers' registered, license or continuing education requirements.
 A certificate of achievement will be awarded to all who attend the Annual Assessment Law and Administration Seminar.

 The Colorado Board of Real Estate Appraisers has adopted rules for continuing education.
-Licenses are renewed for three-year periods.
-During the three-year renewal period, at least forty-two hours of approved continuing education must be completed, including a minimum of seven hours of the National USPAP Course every other year.
+Licenses are renewed for two-year periods.
+During the two-year renewal period, at least twenty-eight hours of approved continuing education must be completed, including a minimum of seven hours of the National USPAP Course every other year.
 All continuing education workshop topics are listed on this site at the Calendar or Courses & Workshops link.
 Continuing Education workshops covering specific topics are offered each year in regional locations.